rogerkt2/rogerkt2.github.io/essays/javascript.md

 I like the concept of Athletic Software Engineering.
 It puts you into a competition with other fellow students to program a given prompt.
 In this competition, your fluency with Javascript is put to the test by having a time ranking.
 Basically, each student is in a race to see who completes the given prompt within a certain time limit.
 Athletic Software Engineering prepares students for their future careers.
 Workout-of-the-Day or WODs are a way of introducing students to Athletic Software Engineering.
 These WODs put students in a scenario where they would be in a coding interview.

 ## Final Thoughts

+Overall, Javascript is a great language to use and I will make sure that I will keep it near the top of my arsenal.
+As for Athletic Software Engineering, it is an extremely helpful practice for students like me who will soon enter the professional world of programming.
+It can be stressful, but it turns your brain into a world-star athlete.